Thursday, July 27, 2023

 I took the above picture from Wikipedia: Christ as a Pharmacist.
 According to Matthew 9: The strong don't need the doctor, but the sick do.
 Jesus mixes faith, hope, and love but adds resistance, help, and peace as a remedy.

-No, this is not Fontane's pear tree, but rather one 300-year-old crooked specimen of kind Red Bergamot.
+No, this is not Fontane's pear tree but rather a 300-year-old crooked specimen of Red Bergamot.
 The sign reads: This natural monument reminds us of Werder's tradition of growing fruit.

-Here are two other examples of fruits from Havelland.
+Here are two other examples of fruits from the Havelland.

-For dinner, the hotel greeted us with a glass of fruit wine (blackcurrent) on the right.
+The hotel greeted us for dinner with a glass of fruit wine (blackcurrant) on the right.
 But what is in the middle?
 It is a Müller-Thurgau from Wachtelberg, a wine from the quail hill on the mainland above Werder.
 It's climate change, stupid!

 *